NativeScript/theme/README.md

 * The theme is now **applied using Element selectors**, if you need the old classes approach - it has moved to .compat CSS/SCSS files, e.g. `core.compat.css` and `blue.compat.css`.
 * Theme 2.0 beta **requires some JavaScript to be loaded** which helps with the styling.
-* Theme 2.0 replaces node-sass with **dart-sass** which is more up to date feature-wise and doesn't have a native dependency.
+* Theme 2.0 replaces node-sass with **sass** which is more up to date feature-wise and doesn't have a native dependency.

 ## Usage